 Music Analytics: Getting Started

 For musicians getting started in the music business, one thing is important to note; this is a business.
 After a tough few years within the industry as album sales declined – the music industry is beginning to climb its way back up.
 Most noteworthy, the speedy recovery can be attributed to music analytics through different platforms.
 Collecting data and analyzing it accordingly to execute a game plan has given artists and labels a way to track what works and what doesn’t.
-Information technology companies have been changing all industries through the last few decades and music is no exception.
+Information technology companies have been changing all industries through the last few decades and music marketing is no exception.
 In fact, according to reports, the US music industry has hit the high revenue mark in a decade.
 Furthermore, the global market generated around $51 billion 2018.
 This is largely in part to music analytics, let’s have a look at how it can work for you.

 Music Analytics: The Basics